-Born in Wildberg, Württemberg, Germany on March 6, 1837.
-He emigrated with his parents to Pennsylvania when five years old in 1842.
-They moved from Pennsylvania to Peru, Illinois in 1850.
+Born in Wildberg, Württemberg, Germany, on March 6, 1837.
+He emigrated with his parents to Pennsylvania when he was five years old in 1842.
+They moved from Pennsylvania to Peru, Illinois, in 1850.

 At the age of 14, he was employed as a clerk in a country store and later went to work in a drug store "where he gained quite an insight into the art of pharmacy."
 Gunther became a manager of the post office in Peru, Illinois.
 He spent five years employed by a banking house.
 Then moved to Memphis, Tennesee, and was employed by a local ice dealer in 1860.

-Upon the outbreak of Civil War he was employed as purchasing agent and purser of the steamer “Rose Douglas” in Confederate Service, being captured when blockaded in the Arkansas River by Federal gunboats in Van Buren, Arkansas “he was released in a prisoner exchanged and made his way north until he finally reached Peru.”
+Upon the outbreak of the Civil War, he was employed as purchasing agent and purser of the steamer "Rose Douglas" in the Confederate Service.
+Being captured when blockaded in the Arkansas River by Federal gunboats in Van Buren, Arkansas, "he was released in a prisoner exchanged and made his way north until he finally reached Peru."

-“His life while acting in this capacity was anything but peaceful and his adventures were many.”
-Gunther returned to Peoria where he was employed by a banking house.
-Then Gunther joined C. W. Sanford, a Chicago confectioner, as traveling salesman visiting the principal cities of the South as well as those in Ohio, Michigan, Indiana, Illinois, Kentucky, and West Virginia.”
-In the Fall of 1863, he next entered the employ of a wholesale grocery house, but the line was not to his taste and he entered the employ of a New York confectionery house, which he represented in the New England, Middle, and Western states.
+"His life while acting in this capacity was anything but peaceful, and his adventures were many."
+Gunther returned to Peoria, where he was employed by a banking house.
+Then Gunther joined C. W. Sanford, a Chicago confectioner, as a traveling salesman visiting the principal cities of the South and those in Ohio, Michigan, Indiana, Illinois, Kentucky, and West Virginia."
+In the Fall of 1863, he next entered the employ of a wholesale grocery house.
+The line was not to his taste, and he entered the employment of a New York confectionery house, which he represented in the New England, Middle, and Western states.

-In the meantime, Gunther had traveled extensively in Europe and Asia and had a knowledge of how these people prepared confections and, combined with what he learned of the business while representing manufacturers of confectionery on the road, made him finally decide to enter business on his account.
+In the meantime, Gunther had traveled extensively in Europe and Asia.
+He knew how these people prepared confections and, combined with what he learned of the business while representing manufacturers of confectionery on the road, made him finally decide to enter business on his account.

 Captain William Barker of Hook and Ladder Company № 9, Chicago Fire Department, was born in Chicago on October 13, 1863, and joined the Fire Department on April 14, 1887.
 Due to the "Saturday Night Fire" on October 7, 1871, there was an empty water reservoir.
 At the disastrous fire in the Gunther confectionery establishment on October 8th the building was razed by the Great Chicago Fire.
 Gunther did not have insurance on his inventory.